maziac/DeZog/design/Disassembly.md

 1. **createNodes()**: Creates all nodes that are present in the this.nodes map.
 The nodes at this point only contain the start address.
+2. **this.createNodesForLabels(labels)**: Creates nodes for already existing labels.
+But only if instructions exist on these addresses.
-2. **fillNodes()**: The nodes are filled with info (e.g. callees, callers, predecessors, successors, ...).
+3. **fillNodes()**: The nodes are filled with info (e.g. callees, callers, predecessors, successors, ...).
 Additional nodes are created for 'bank border' calls.
 I.e. calls that would cross a bank to a multi-bank slot.
-3. **markSubroutines()**: nodes are searched to find nodes with RET, RET CC, RET or RETN.
+4. **markSubroutines()**: nodes are searched to find nodes with RET, RET CC, RET or RETN.
 These nodes and their predecessor nodes are marked as a subroutine.
 All node that are called by another node are marked as 'isStartingNode'.
-4. **partitionBlocks()**: All nodes are searched (from low address to high).
+5. **partitionBlocks()**: All nodes are searched (from low address to high).
 All recursive branches of that node are added to the same block if they do not include a "hole" or are not a new stating node.
-5. **assignNodeLabels()**: Assigns labels to block starts and the recursive local labels.
+6. **assignNodeLabels()**: Assigns labels to block starts and the recursive local labels.
 The prefix for a subroutine is determined by '(isSubroutine && isStartingNode) == true)'.
-6. **assignOpcodeReferenceLabels()**: The labels for the jumps and calls have been analyzed already.
+7. **assignOpcodeReferenceLabels()**: The labels for the jumps and calls have been analyzed already.
 But there are still data references (e.g. "LD A,(nn)") that could point to code, e.g. for self modifying code.
 These are assigned 'otherLabels' here.

 Afterwards it depends if a disassembly, a flow chart or a call graph should b rendered.